-I came across the term harm OCD when I was a third-year university student.
+I first came across the term “harm OCD” when I was in my third year of university.

 Table of Contents

-I have been scared of exams ever since I was in elementary school.
+My fear of exams had been present since elementary school.
 There have already been signs since then!
 I can get so terrified by exams and my mind would go all wild during one.

 Since then, Exam = Panic = Fear = I want to run away from it.